umschlag/umschlag-ui/README.md

 You can download prebuilt binaries from the GitHub releases or from our [download site](http://dl.umschlag.tech/ui).
 You are a Mac user?
 Just take a look at our [homebrew formula](https://github.com/umschlag/homebrew-umschlag).

+If you want to serve the UI by a regular webserver you can also find a tarball on our downloads server to just get the assets.

 ## Build